Terry Nichols: Where is the Oklahoma Terrorist Now?

 Terry actually turned himself in on April 21, 1995, upon learning he was wanted for questioning and then consented to a full search of his home, yielding a lot of incriminating, crucial evidence.
 He was subsequently indicted on nine federal counts along with 163 state criminal counts, to which he was mostly found guilty following two extensive trials in 1997 and 2004, respectively.
 He was first convicted of conspiracy to use a weapon of mass destruction plus eight charges of involuntary manslaughter in a federal court, then came the state convictions for 161 counts of first-degree murder, first-degree arson, and extensive conspiracy.

 Since Terry was found not guilty of indictments related to actually detonating the bomb on the Alfred P. Murrah Federal Building, the jury deadlocked on the death penalty.
 He was thus sentenced to life in prison without the possibility of parole, to be followed by another 161 such life terms consecutively for the state first-degree murder charges.
-Hence, today, at the age of 68, the terrorist responsible for the deadliest act of domestic terrorism in US history is incarcerated at the super-maximum security ADX Florence United States Penitentiary in Fremont County, Colorado.
+Hence, today, at the age of 69, the terrorist responsible for the deadliest act of domestic terrorism in US history is incarcerated at the super-maximum security ADX Florence United States Penitentiary in Fremont County, Colorado.
+Per the HBO original, he has since claimed a rouge FBI agent orchestrated this entire attack with the help of others, yet there has never been any evidence of the same.

 Read More: How Did Clive Doyle Die?